nikcleju/IT_Course/Lectures/03_SourceCoding.md

     * The compressed sequence looks like random data: impossible to guess, no discernable patterns

+### Discussion: data compression with Huffman coding

+* Consider data compression with Huffman coding, like we did in lab
+    * What property do we *exploit* in order to obtain compression?
+    * How does *compressible data* look like?
+    * How does *incompressible data* look like?
+    * What are the limitation of our data compression method?
+    * How could it be improved?

+### Other codes: arithmetic coding

+* Arithmetic coding

 ### Chapter summary

 * Average length: $\overline{l} = \sum_i p(s_i) l_i$
 * Code types: instantaneous $\subset$ uniquely decodable $\subset$ non-singular
-* All instantaneous or uniqualy decodable code must obey Kraft inequality
+* All instantaneous or uniqualy decodable code must obey Kraft:
 $$ \sum_i D^{-l_i} \leq 1$$
 * Optimal codes: $l_i = -\log(p(s_i))$, $\overline{l_{min}} = H(S)$
 * Shannon's first theorem: use $n$-th order extension of $S$, $S^n$:
 $$\boxed{H(S) \leq \overline{l_{S}} < H(S) + \frac{1}{n}}$$
-    * average length can get as close as possible to $H(S)$
+    * average length always larger, but as close as desired to $H(S)$
-    * average length can never be smaller than $H(S)$
 * Coding techniques:
-    * Shannon: ceil optimal codeword lengths (round to upper)
+    * Shannon: ceil the optimal codeword lengths (round to upper)
     * Shannon-Fano: split in two groups approx. equal
-    * Huffman: best
+    * Huffman: best in class
+    * Arithmetic: even better, but different